togashidm/Machine-Learning-ExerciseTracking/README.md

 This result is very welcoming because the accuracy is very similar to modelFit2 but the OOB error rate is small (0.86% vs 0.91%).
 But the most relevant is the modelling time.
 The CV resampling reduced the time from 5 hours to 30 minutes!

-3. Change the number of trees
+3.Change the number of trees

 We can obtain the relationship model error of classification and number of trees in the "Random Forest" model.
 For instance, the model modelFit2c (10-fold cross-validation with importance variable cutoff 10%) has the error related to the number of trees shown in Figure 3:
 ```R